What is a competitive environment?

 The external environment is the environment that is outside of your control, such as the economy, the political environment, and the competitive environment.

-You can use the SWOT framework to help you make strategic decisions about your business, such as what products or services to offer, how to price your products or services, and how to market your business.
+The SWOT framework can help you make strategic decisions about your business, such as what products or services to offer, how to price your products or services, and how to market your business.

 2. Competitive forces model- Porter’s Five Forces Model